Inca · Machu Picchu · Amazon

 South America Through the Seasons

-South America spans from the equator to 55°S — its seasons are inverted from Australia's, highly regionalised, and in some zones determined by wet/dry rather than hot/cold.
-Destination-specific timing matters more here than on any other continent.
+South America spans from the equator to 55°S — seasons are inverted from Australia’s, highly regionalised, and in some zones determined by wet/dry rather than hot/cold.

 November – March

-The only window for serious Patagonia trekking (Torres del Paine W-Trek, Fitz Roy hikes, El Chaltén day walks).
-All trails open, all refugio huts staffed, ferries and boat tours fully operational.
-November and March are shoulder season sweet spots — fewer hikers, slightly lower prices, and weather only marginally less stable than peak January.
-December–February coincides with Australian summer — convenient for holiday timing, though this is also peak season.
-Antarctica expeditions from Ushuaia depart exclusively this window.
+The only window for serious Patagonia trekking.
+All trails open, refugio huts staffed, ferries operational.
+November and March are sweet spots — fewer hikers, slightly lower prices.
+Antarctica expeditions from Ushuaia depart this window only.

 May – October

-Peru's highlands have two seasons: dry (May–October) and wet (November–April).
-The dry season is the optimal window for Machu Picchu and the Inca Trail — clear skies, lower trail mud, and the most reliable visibility from the Sun Gate.
-June–August is peak season (the Inca Trail permits sell out months ahead; Machu Picchu requires booking 3–4 months ahead).
-May and September are the finest months — dry season, but slightly fewer visitors.
-The wet season (November–April) is lush and green but the Inca Trail closes entirely in February for maintenance.
+Peru’s highlands have two seasons: dry (May–October) and wet (November–April).
+The dry season is optimal for Machu Picchu and the Inca Trail.
+June–August is peak.
+May and September are the finest months — dry season with slightly fewer visitors.
+Inca Trail closes February for maintenance.

 December – March

-Brazil's summer (December–March) is hot, humid, and punctuated by afternoon thunderstorms — but also Carnival (late February/early March) and the height of beach culture in Rio.
-The Amazon is in its high-water wet season, offering flooded forest canoe experiences but lower wildlife density than the dry season.
-The Brazilian northeast (Bahia, Ceará) and southern beach resorts (Florianópolis) are at their best in this window.
-June–September is the drier, cooler season for Rio and São Paulo, and the best Amazon wildlife-viewing window.
+Hot, humid, afternoon thunderstorms — but also Carnival and Rio beach culture peak.
+The Amazon is in high-water wet season (flooded forest canoe experiences, lower wildlife density).
+June–September is the drier, cooler season for Rio and São Paulo, and the best Amazon wildlife window.

 Two distinct seasons